microsoft/CCF/doc/generated/config.rst

 ``command``
 -----------

-This section includes configuration of how the node should start (either start, join or recover) and associated information.
+**Required.** This section includes configuration of how the node should start (either start, join or recover) and associated information.

 - ``type``: Type of CCF node (values: ``"start"``, ``"join"``, ``"recover"``).
 Default: ``"start"``.